 The text and examples in this publication generally assume you use the calendar year as your tax year and either the cash or hybrid method as your accounting method.
-If inventories are needed to account for your income, you must use an accrual method, discussed later, for your sales and purchases.
-For more information on accounting methods, see Publication 538.
+Generally, if inventories are needed to account for your income, you must use an accrual method, discussed later, for your sales and purchases.
+However, if you are a qualifying taxpayer, you can choose to do the following, even if you produce, purchase, or sell merchandise in your business.